Ingen10/opendaq-fw/doc/serial-protocol.rst

 0       CRC16H
 1       CRC16L                              Sum of all bytes complemented with 0xFFFF
 2       command number      50
-3       number of bytes     1
+3       number of bytes     4
-4       resolution          0:255           Max. number of ticks per round
+4       resolution          0-2^32          Max. number of encoder edges (Int32)
 ======= =================== ==============  ====================================================

 **Response:** Same as command.